-Positions are available to develop novel theoretical, computational and statistical approaches to explore collective phenomena in active bio systems, genomics and artificial intelligence.
+Positions are available to develop novel theoretical and computational approaches to explore collective phenomena in active bio systems, genomics and artificial intelligence.

-Hosting leading researchers at the interface between in Theoretical Physics the Max Planck Institute for the Physics of Complex Systems is an ideal place to conduct excellent research.
+Hosting leading researchers at the interface in theoretical physics the Max Planck Institute for the Physics of Complex Systems is an ideal place to conduct excellent research.
 Dresden provides a strong and collaborative environment with internationally leading researchers in the field of biophysics.
 Successful candidates will be embedded in local and international collaborations and will benefit from the rapidly expanding community of researchers in Dresden and abroad interested in developing the interface between Physical and Biological/Biomedical Sciences.

 Candidates are expected to have a strong background in self-organisation phenomena in complex systems and will hold (or be about to complete) a PhD/DPhil in Physics, Biological Physics, Mathematics, Bioinformatics or a closely related field.